vasilakisfil/Introspected-REST/README.md

 The reasoning is that, in our experience, we have seen that different API specs define the same functionalities in different ways.
 Common foobar should allow us to interchange each of them lorem ipsum.

-We will need a microtype for describing each of following:
+We will need a MicroType for describing each of following:

 * querying language over url (filters, aggregations, pagination and sorting)
 * requesting specific attributes/associations of a resource and its associations